Marwan Lahoud: Airbus controversies

-In September 2019, Mediapart reported that Lahoud had been questioned by police in connection with an investigation into alleged kickbacks paid during the sale of Airbus aircraft to Libya.
+Médiapart reported another Kazakh corruption case in 2017, and an additional corruption case surrounding a sale of Aircraft aircraft in Egypt in 2019.
+In September 2019, it was also reported that Lahoud had been questioned by police in connection with an investigation into alleged kickbacks paid during the sale of Airbus aircraft to Libya.

 In January 2020, the French press announced that courts in France, the United Kingdom, and the United States had approved the agreements reached between Airbus and the French National Financial Prosecutor’s Office (PNF), the UK Serious Fraud Office (SFO), and the U.S. Department of Justice (DOJ).
-Under these agreements, Airbus agreed to pay fines totalling €3.6 billion: €2.08 billion in France under a public interest judicial agreement (CJIP), €984 million in the United Kingdom, and €526 million in the United States..
+Under these agreements, Airbus agreed to pay fines totalling €3.6 billion: €2.08 billion in France under a public interest judicial agreement (CJIP), €984 million in the United Kingdom, and €526 million in the United States.
+While UK prosecutors signalled no intent to continue investigation into the case following the agreement, the deal with Airbus did not provide individuals with immunity from future prosecution.

-The former Strategy and Marketing Organization (SMO) unit led by Lahoud was dissolved.

-Almost all the articles published on these agreements underline that the ex-leaders may be worried within the framework of a preliminary investigation still in progress.